 Cybersecurity startups are on a roll!
 For Q1 2018 alone, the industry has raked in a total of $725.8 million from 44 deals.
 According to FinTech Global, cybersecurity investments in Q1 2018 increased by more than 25% YoY.
-No doubt that the cybersecurity industry is a hot business area.
+No doubt that the cybersecurity market growth in its industry is a hot business area.

 Internet of Things (IOT) and Interconnected Systems Create Vulnerabilities